Regional 1 South East: London Division One (1987–93)

 The original London Division One was a tier five league with promotion up to Area League 2 South and relegation down to either London 2 North or London 2 South.

 London Division One

 The top six teams from London Division One and the top six from South West Division One were combined to create National 5 South.
 London Division 1 was now the name of a tier six league and was one of two feeder leagues for National 5 South.

 London Division One

 For the end of the 1995–96 season National 5 South was discontinued and London Division One returned to being a tier five league.
-Promotion was up to National 4 South (renamed to National 3 South in 2000–01), while relegation continued to London 2 North and London 2 South.
+Promotion was to National 4 South (renamed to National 3 South in 2000–01), while relegation continued to London 2 North and London 2 South.

 National League 3 London & SE

 The division was renamed National League 3 London & SE following a restructuring of the national leagues which led to changes at all levels.
 It continued as a tier 5 league with promotion to National League 2 South (formerly National 3 South) and relegation to either London 1 North or London 1 South (formerly London 2 North and London 2 South).